Teaching Support Provider policy

-The allocation of Demonstrator effort to is calculated on a course by course basis, based on information provided during the bidding process (e.g. availability of kit, lab space, timetabling restrictions etc), the number of lab sessions to be delivered by a Demonstrator.
+The allocation of Demonstrator effort to is calculated on a course by course basis, based on information provided during the bidding process (e.g. availability of kit, lab space, timetabling restrictions etc) and the number of lab sessions to be delivered by a Demonstrator.
 A standard overhead equivalent to 1 demonstration hour (2 paid hours) will be added to all roles for preparation, asynchronous interaction with students who require additional hands-on support, coordination with the lecturer and course-specific training.
 This overhead will be allocated automatically and do not need to be requested explicitly with a teaching support resource bid.

 For classes eligible for marking support (see the academic staff work allocation policy for specifics), the standard tariff for Marker allocation is 0.5 hours per student in the class for a 10 credit class, and 1 hour per student for a 20 credit class.
 These figures are doubled for coursework-only classes.
 An additional 2 hours is included for each marking task (i.e. piece of coursework, midterm, etc) to cover preparation for marking and liaison with the course lecturer.